mdn/browser-compat-data/docs/readme.md

 or maybe you found your own.
 * **Review a pull request:** there is a list of [PRs](https://github.com/mdn/browser-compat-data/pulls).
 Let us know if these look good to you.

+## Updating compatibility tables on MDN

+It takes 1-2 weeks for changes in this data to be reflected in MDN's browser compatibility tables.
+The process is:

+1. A pull request is reviewed and merged to master.
+2. A new release of [mdn-browser-compat-data](https://www.npmjs.com/package/mdn-browser-compat-data) is created by MDN staff.
+This happens every 4-14 days.
+3. A new image of [Kumascript](https://github.com/mdn/kumascript), which includes the BCD release, is built and deployed to production.
+This happens within a day of the npm package release.
+4. The MDN page using the data is regenerated.
+For newly converted pages, a staff member switches to the [{{Compat}}](https://github.com/mdn/kumascript/blob/master/macros/Compat.ejs) macro, and re-checks the conversion.
+For updates to converted pages, a logged-in MDN user [force-refreshes the page](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache) to regenerate it.